 As a locally owned and operated not-for-profit, our Board of Directors is comprised of up to 13 business professionals and 2 direct consumers of BHSN services in addition to our CEO.
 Current Board members include:

-Matt Nolan - Board Chair, Ken Parker - Vice-Chair, Barbara Storandt - Secretary, Brian Gladwin - Treasurer, Joanne Gleeson-Kreig, Casey Gould, Jerome McGovern, Kirsten Pope, Deanne Price and Joseph Wawrzynski.
+Matt Nolan - Board Chair, Barbara Storandt - Secretary, Brian Gladwin - Treasurer, Joanne Gleeson-Kreig, Casey Gould, Jerome McGovern, and Deanne Price.

 Interested in joining these proactive community members?
 Click here for an application!